ISL: Mumbai City FC announce Sergio Lobera as manager | Goal.com

 "The opportunity to work with Mumbai City FC and City Football Group in the next chapter of my career was also a big attraction of the role and I am impressed by the infrastructure, connectivity and thinking that goes across all of their clubs around the world."

-The club's signings including that of Hugo Boumous, Ahmed Jahouh, Mourtada Fall and Mandar Rao Dessai who followed Lobera to Mumbai are also expected to be made soon as the City Football Group (CFG) is close to formalising its takeover of the Mumbai-based team in the ISL.
+The club's signings including that of Hugo Boumous, Ahmed Jahouh, Mourtada Fall and Mandar Rao Dessai who followed Lobera to Mumbai are also expected to be made soon.

-Mumbai City have also signed English striker Adam le Fondre from Sydney FC and Nigerian marksman Bartholomew Ogbeche from Kerala Blasters to its foreign contingent and the likes of Farukh Chowdhury and highly-rated youngster Vikram Pratap Singh among the Indian signings at the club.
+Mumbai City have also signed English striker Adam le Fondre from Sydney FC and Nigerian marksman Bartholomew Ogbeche from Kerala Blasters to boost its foreign contingent and promising youngsters like Farukh Chowdhury and the highly-rated Vikram Pratap Singh.

 "City Football Group introduced Sergio to the management of Mumbai City FC and is currently providing advisory services to the club.
 CFG has entered into an agreement to acquire a majority investment in Mumbai City FC.
 The purchase is awaiting final approvals," the club mentioned in their statement.